-This post will show you how to combine portal types and get Blog on a Customer-Self service portal.
-By enabling the Blog feature on any portal type – and in so doing also showing you how to combine features cross portal types.
+This post will show you how to combine portal types and get a Blog on a Customer-Self service portal.
+By enabling the Blog feature on any portal type – and in so doing also show you how to combine features cross portal types.
 This might be the thing that has annoyed me the most about the Power Apps Portals product; the inability to combine portal types.

 One of my sessions at Power Apps Portals Zero to Hero was on this very topic.
 So if you are a visual learner then this video-walk-trough might be a better way to learn.